 Motion in 2D: Velocity, Speed, Trajectories & Acceleration

-Understanding how objects move through space is the foundation of physics and engineering.
-Here’s where 2D motion shows up in the real world:
+Understanding how objects move through space is foundational to physics and engineering.
+Two-dimensional motion arises in numerous contexts:

-- Video games & animation: every character, projectile, and camera path is described by parametric equations that give position as a function of time
+- Computer graphics and animation: every character, projectile, and camera path is described by parametric equations giving position as a function of time

-- Sports science: tracking a soccer ball’s curved path or a runner on a track requires breaking velocity into components
+- Sports science: tracking a ball’s curved path or a runner on a track requires decomposing velocity into components

-- Robotics: self-driving cars must know their speed (magnitude) and direction (velocity vector) separately to navigate safely
+- Autonomous navigation: self-driving vehicles must determine both speed (magnitude) and heading (velocity vector) to navigate safely

-- Weather forecasting: hurricanes and wind patterns are described by velocity fields in 2D and 3D, and meteorologists need to know when storms are accelerating
+- Meteorology: hurricanes and wind patterns are described by velocity fields in 2D and 3D, and forecasters must determine when storms are accelerating

-Today we’ll learn how to describe motion with vectors, eliminate time to find trajectory shapes, and determine when an object is speeding up or slowing down!
+This lesson covers describing motion with vectors, eliminating time to identify trajectory shapes, and determining when an object is speeding up or slowing down.

 Topics Covered